Monday, 13 June 2016

 Westward Hooooo!, er um, Eastward I mean

-What in the blue blazes is he talking about, you ask.
+What in the blue blazes is he talking about?

 Moving to a better neighborhood